nusenu/ContactInfo-Information-Sharing-Specification/README.md

 The amount MUST be provided with two digits after the decimal separator.
 The decimal separator MUST be a full stop (not a comma).
 The value MUST be followed by the currency in [ISO4217 format](https://en.wikipedia.org/wiki/ISO_4217#Active_codes).

-On servers with multiple tor instances the server hosting costs given in this field **MUST** be divided through the number of tor relay instances running on that OS.
+On servers with multiple Tor instances the server hosting costs given in this field **MUST** be divided through the number of Tor relay instances running on that OS.

 length: < 13 characters